-Sam’s first owner was a sailor aboard the German flagship Bismark.
+Sam’s first owner was a sailor aboard the German flagship Bismarck.
 The battleship was the most powerful naval vessel of the era.
-On May 19, 1941 she set sail from the Baltic port of Gotenhafen (now called Gdynia in Poland).
+On May 19, 1941, she set sail from the Baltic port of Gotenhafen (now called Gdynia in Poland).
 Her mission was to attack Allied convoys that were carrying vital supplies to beleaguered Britain.

 Sailors from HMS Cossack rescued the animal and gave it the name Oscar.
 This came from the International Code of Signals in which the letter “O,” pronounced Oscar, stands for “man overboard.”

 Oscar’s (or Sam’s) new home was a Royal Navy destroyer, a much more modest vessel than the Bismarck.
 Oscar and his new crew spent the next few months escorting convoys in the Mediterranean Sea and the North Atlantic Ocean.

 On October 24, 1941, HMS Cossack was providing cover for a convoy from Gibraltar to Britain when she was severely damaged by a torpedo fired from a German submarine.

 The crew and Oscar were transferred to another destroyer while an attempt was made to tow the crippled ship back to Gibraltar.
 However, poor weather moved in and the tow had to be severed, leaving HMS Cossack to sink.

 Oscar was brought safely to harbour in Gibraltar.

 Oscar’s next posting was on the aircraft carrier HMS Ark Royal, which is where he acquired his new nickname “Unsinkable Sam.”